Fishing in Placencia, Belize: A local guide's perspective

 Winter (December through February)

-Winter brings slightly cooler temperatures and a chance of cold fronts from the west and northwest showing up.
-When a cold front rolls in, we usually get a couple or up to a week of windy days, cooler air, and the occasional rain shower.
-But outside of those fronts, winter days in Placencia are usually mild (75–80°F), low humidity, and mostly sunny and enjoyable weather.
-Bonefish don't mind the cooler water, and Permit is still feeding.
-We usually focus on smaller, resident fish when going after Tarpon in winter, as the giants won't be back until late spring.
+Winter brings slightly cooler temperatures and a chance of cold fronts from the west and northwest.
+When a cold front rolls in, we get a couple days or up to a week of windy days, cooler air, and the occasional rain shower.
+But outside of those fronts, winter days are mild (75-80°F), low humidity, and mostly sunny.

 Pro tip

-Frequently asked questions about fishing in and around Placencia:
+Frequently asked questions

 The big three targets here are Permit, Tarpon, and Bonefish.
-Besides those, there are other fun species around, too.
-Hooking into big Triggerfish and Barracuda near the flats, as well as Snook and big Jacks in the mangroves and lagoons, is not uncommon.
+Besides those, there are other fun species around too.
+Hooking into big triggerfish and barracuda near the flats, as well as snook and big jacks in the mangroves and lagoons, is not uncommon.

 Fishing is good year-round.
-April–June offers stable weather and peak activity, while late summer can be hot but productive.
+April-June offers stable weather and peak activity, while late summer can be hot but productive.
 Fall has fewer crowds yet higher hurricane risk.
-Winter still brings Bonefish and Permit, though cold fronts can roll in.
+Winter still brings bonefish and permit, though cold fronts can roll in.

 How long are the charters, and should I do a full-day or half-day?

-A half-day charter is about 4 hours dock to dock, whilst a full-day is around 8 hours dock to dock.
+A half-day charter is about 4 hours dock to dock, while a full-day is around 8 hours dock to dock.
 I recommend a full-day trip if your schedule and budget allow it.
-The reason is that more time on the water = more opportunities.
+More time on the water equals more opportunities.
 A full day lets us fish multiple tide phases and various spots and maximize the best times of the day.
-Half-days can be very productive, don't get me wrong – if you only have a free morning, we can catch fish in 4 hours.
-Remember that we must pick a narrower game plan with a half-day charter.

 Get in touch via mail at [email protected], or through WhatsApp at (501) 661-5709 to check available dates.

-Once you're all booked, we'll make a game plan to target what you want and aim for the best tide cycle to maximize the chances.
+Once you're booked, we'll make a game plan to target what you want and aim for the best tide cycle to maximize the chances.
 Feel free to ask if you have any questions before booking.